 At speeds over 45mph, lane control is added.
 When lines are well-painted and visibility is good, the car can steer itself between the lines.
 This also helps to reduce fatigue—an experienced driver does not notice the many micro movements they make to optimize the car’s position between the lines, but the reduced need for these movements is noticeable.

 Still, the Civic relies on a basic camera system to perform these driving maneuvers.
 It’s not a perfect system, and the acceleration can be jerky at times.
 The car cannot recognize more sophisticated driving patterns — a car slowing down to exit and turning into an off-ramp still registers as an object in front of me.
 All-direction four leg interchanges featuring circular double-turn lanes trigger a severe “BRAKE” message as traffic turning the opposite direction registers as dangerous.
 Fortunately, the human drive can account for these aberrations and avoid undue panic.

 While self-driving technology is still in its infancy, it is a compelling look at what the future might be like.
-No doubt level 2 cars will one day seem as primitive and antiquated in the way that early cell phones do.
+No doubt level 2 cars will one day seem as primitive as one of those early cell phones with the brick form factor.
 Yet we can experience the promise they hold, one mile at a time.